SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-OfflineOnly**: Disables requests to the internet.
 For LAN servers, it skips the Steam backend connection and uses locally-cached Workshop items.

+**-ParseAssetMetadata**: Enables parsing asset file metadata like comments and line numbers.
+Useful for development (e.g., error messages) at the cost of slower loading and increased memory usage.
+Plugin developers building on this feature may be interested in :ref:`doc_dat_editing_code`.

 **-PreviewLevelBatchingTextureAtlas**: Please refer to :ref:`Level Batching <doc_mapping_batching>` for more details.

 **-PreviewLevelBatchingUniqueMaterials**: Please refer to :ref:`Level Batching <doc_mapping_batching>` for more details.